djarrard-zz/WebmapWrappers/ReadMe.md

 * The username and password to ArcGIS Server are explicitly configured within the python script.
 If security is a consideration, it will be necessary to take any necessary precautions to prevent the reproduction of the script.

-* As currently configured, the script generates a token with an HTTP request.
-This means that the username and password are passed to AGS unencrypted and could potentially be intercepted by a third party.
+* As currently configured, the script determines the token service URL from the rest/info page.
+This means that if SSL is not configured on your server, the username and password will be passed to AGS unencrypted and could potentially be intercepted by a third party.
 When externalizing your services, always authenticate using HTTPS to encrypt the credentials.

 ## Instructions